Post

 Lessons Learned

-From developing “Dongcheon Alimi” app in high school.
-(Published on Play Store, promoted through student council, acquired real users)
+From developing “Dongcheon Alimi” in high school.
+(Published on Play Store, promoted via student council, gained real users)

 This post is licensed under CC BY 4.0 by the author.